groundwater-modeling-Spring2020/Course_Materials/FInal_Project/Readme.md

 #### What to submit
-Please email submissions 1 & 2 to me by the start of class so I can add to the course material repo
 1. Your table of scenarios as an excel workbook
 2. One ppt presentation per group that summarizes your simulations and includes:
    - A brief explanation of how you chose which settings to include and how you decided on the model rankings.